ericpskl/atari-5200-av-and-power-mod/README.md

 ## Step 10: Connect the jacks and install the cover plate

-Install the chassis mount RCA jacks in the expansion port cover, and then solder the audio, video, and ground leads to the jacks.
-Remove and store the original expansion port cover, then snap the new expansion port cover into the opening.
-Depending on the tolerances of your 3D printer, you may want to secure the cover in place with a few squirts of hot glue to prevent it snapping out of place when cables are inserted and removed into the AV and power jacks.
+Run the power input wires (+5V and ground), the video out and ground from the amplifier board, and the audio out from the motherboard through the expansion port and out the back of the console.
+Attach the chassis mount RCA jacks to the expansion port cover, and then solder the audio, video, and ground leads to the jacks.
+Snap the new expansion port cover into the opening.
+Depending on the tolerances of your 3D printer, you may want to secure the cover in place with a few squirts of hot glue to prevent it snapping out of place due to the forces applied when cables are inserted and removed into the AV and power jacks.

 ![Plate_Wired.jpg](images/t_Plate_Wired.jpg?raw=true "Plate_Wired.jpg")
 ![](images/t_Expansion-Port-Cover-01.png?raw=true)